Results for Letter e

 Empty: Similar to hollow; devoid of flavor and interest.

 En Primeur: Also known as "futures" in the American market, en primeur sales typically refer to Bordeaux, but not exclusively.
 The en primeur offerings are a winery's first offer of a particular vintage, when the initial price is set, and offers buyers the opportunity to purchase wines before they are released.

 Enology: The science and study of winemaking.
 Also spelled oenology.

 Estate: A property of land which may include vineyards.
 See also Estate-Bottled.

 Estate-Bottled: A term once used by producers for those wines made from vineyards that they owned and that were contiguous to the winery "estate."
 Today it indicates the winery either owns the vineyard or has a long-term lease to purchase the grapes.

-Eszencia: Turkish dessert wine classification for Tokaji made from the free-run juice of individually picked, botrytized aszú berries.
+Eszencia: Hungarian dessert wine classification for Tokaji made from the free-run juice of individually picked, botrytized aszú berries.